Rockets fired after day of mourning for slain Iranian leader

 No one was hurt in the embassy protests, which came in response to U.S. airstrikes that killed 25 Iran-backed militiamen in Iraq and Syria.
 The U.S. blamed the militia for a rocket attack that killed a U.S. contractor in northern Iraq.

-Tensions between the U.S. and Iran have steadily intensified since Trump’s decision to withdraw from the 2015 nuclear deal and restore crippling sanctions, which have devastated Iran’s economy and contributed to recent protests there in which hundreds were reportedly killed.
+Tensions between the U.S. and Iran have steadily intensified since Trump’s decision to withdraw from the 2015 nuclear deal and restore crippling sanctions that have devastated Iran’s economy and contributed to recent protests there in which hundreds were reportedly killed.

-The administration’s “maximum pressure” campaign has led Iran to openly abandon commitments under the deal.
-The U.S. has also blamed Iran for a wave of increasingly provocative attacks in the region, including the sabotage of oil tankers in the Persian Gulf and an attack on Saudi Arabia’s oil infrastructure in September that temporarily halved its production.
+Qatar hosts American forces at the Al-Udeid Air Base and shares a massive offshore oil and gas field with Iran.

-Iran denied involvement in those attacks, but admitted to shooting down a U.S. surveillance drone in June, saying it had strayed into its airspace.
+Secretary of State Mike Pompeo spoke with various world leaders including Iraqi President Barham Salih, Turkish Foreign Minister Mevlut Cavusoglu and Abu Dhabi Crown Prince Sheikh Mohammed bin Zayed Al Nahyan, of the United Arab Emirates.
+“I reaffirmed that the U.S. remains committed to de-escalation,” Pompeo tweeted.

 Another man, who only identified himself as Amir, was worried.